-After all, learning a language isn’t simply learning a list of words or a set of rules – language is also culture.
-If this film marathon isn’t enough, why not try a 10-day free trial of our online French course Frantastique?
+In the end, learning a language isn’t simply memorizing a list of words or a set of rules – language is also culture.
+If these films leave you wanting more, why not try a 10-day free trial of our online French course Frantastique?
 Short, fun and personalized lessons to have you learn French in no time!

 - 5 podcasts to learn French